kedro-org/kedro/docs/source/development/commands_reference.md

 ##### Create a Data Catalog YAML configuration file

-The following command creates a Data Catalog YAML configuration file with `MemoryDataSet` datasets for each dataset in a registered pipeline, if it is missing from the `DataCatalog`.
+The following command creates a Data Catalog YAML configuration file with `MemoryDataset` datasets for each dataset in a registered pipeline, if it is missing from the `DataCatalog`.

 ```bash
 kedro catalog create --pipeline=<pipeline_name>